 Your starting salary will vary considerably depending on what you do.
 Our advice on what you could earn in different careers identifies the sectors with the highest starting pay.

-Unsurprisingly, London is the UK’s biggest hotspot for graduate recruitment.
+If you are starting a job in the immediate future, you'll almost certainly be working from home for a little while (unless you cannot do the job from home).
+At some point, though, you will be asked to move to your employer's offices, wherever they may be.
+Unsurprisingly, in normal times, London is the UK’s biggest hotspot for graduate recruitment.
 You can find out more about the proportion of graduate jobs based outside London from our advice on where in the UK you are most likely to get a graduate job.

 There will also be many other factors at work in your decision-making about your career and where to apply for work, including your personal values, what motivates you and the importance you place on work-life balance.
 Here's some of the advice we've put together to help you explore your career options: